davoodharun/terragrunt-scaffolder/README.md

    ```bash
    tgs generate
    ```
    This creates the Terragrunt configuration in the `.infrastructure` directory.
+For a detailed explanation of the generation process, see the [Generation Process Documentation](GENERATION_PROCESS.md).

 8. **Create the storage container**:
    ```bash